BionicHusky/cyberapp/docs/index.md

 you truly don't want to have CPAH take a screenshot, you can save a screenshot you take yourself of the breach protocol screen (fullscreen works best), then right click the `Analyze` button and select the screenshot.

+**Q: Can you support other languages?**

+A: Unfortunately, I'm not willing to put in the time to support many languages myself.
+However, I have added documentation on how you can help contribute to the project and add the language data yourself [here](development/#adding-languages).
+I will personally try to maintain the English and Simplified Chinese support.